suprit-kumar/blogApp2020/README.md

 * Then apply migrations and migrate to propagate the changes in your database.

-# Tools & Technology Used
+# Tools & Technologies Used

 * Python
 * Django